mappu/miqt/README.md

 Most functions are implemented 1:1.
 The Qt documentation should be used.

-The `QString` and `QList<T>` types are projected as plain Go `string` and `[]T`.
-Therefore, you can't call any of QString/QList's helper methods, you must use some Go equivalent method instead.
+The `QString`, `QList<T>`, and `QVector<T>` types are projected as plain Go `string` and `[]T`.
+Therefore, you can't call any of QString/QList/QVector's helper methods, you must use some Go equivalent method instead.

-Where Qt returns a C++ object by value (e.g. QSize), the binding may have moved it to the heap, and in Go this may be represented as a pointer type.
+Where Qt returns a C++ object by value (e.g. `QSize`), the binding may have moved it to the heap, and in Go this may be represented as a pointer type.
 In such cases, a Go finalizer is added to automatically delete the heap object.
 This means code using MIQT can look basically similar to the Qt C++ equivalent code.

 The `connect(sourceObject, sourceSignal, targetObject, targetSlot)` is projected as `targetObject.onSourceSignal(func()...)`.